In any organization, filling in vacant positions is a top priority.

 1. Targeting Passive Candidates

 One of the best ways to magnify your recruiting efforts on LinkedIn is to not discard potential partnerships with passive candidates.
-In fact, based on stats from Talent Now, you don’t have much of a choice since 73% of job seekers on LinkedIn are considered passive candidates.
+This is particularly important as 73% of job seekers on LinkedIn are considered passive candidates.

 However, despite the fact that these candidates are already taken, not all hope is lost.
 If you submit a compelling offer to them, they may find that the grass is greener on your side of the pond.